sarthak0811/Water-Sort/README.md

 # Water-Sort
-Solving the problem Water Sort Problem using Python.<br>
+Solving the Water Sort Problem using Python.<br>

 The image_process.py file is for processing the screenshot of the famous WaterSort game.
 It returns an array of subarrays of colours, where each number (as a string) represents a unique colour and empty strings represent blank spaces.<br>
 ![WhatsApp Image 2023-12-23 at 20 34 10](https://github.com/sarthak0811/Water-Sort/assets/92429357/4437e372-2b72-497b-9a0b-7a4cc1416fb9)